-For a number of years, the Canon X0D series was essentially the go-to option for serious enthusiasts, professionals, and aspiring professionals who desired top-level image quality and functionality but didn’t want the heft (or price) of a professional-level camera like the 1D series.
+For several years, the Canon X0D series was essentially the go-to option of severe enthusiasts, professionals, and aspiring professionals who desired top-level image quality and functionality but didn’t want the heft (or price) of a professional-level camera like the 1D series.
 This was especially true for Canon users.

-You didn’t need to spend a lot of time behind the lens with the Canon EOS 10D, 20D, or 30D cameras to figure out why they were such a great commercial success and how popular they were.
-However, just as in every other segment of the market for DSLR cameras, there are a few competitors who are quite competitive, both in terms of price and functionality.
+You didn’t need to spend much time behind the lens with the Canon EOS 10D, 20D, or 30D cameras to determine why they were such a tremendous commercial success and how popular they were.
+However, just as in every other segment of the market for DSLR cameras, a few competitors are pretty competitive in terms of price and functionality.

-The most recent X0D EOS models have had to live up to larger expectations and have had a more difficult time standing out from the crowd as a result of the existence of cameras such as Sony’s A700 and Nikon’s D200 and 300.
+The most recent X0D EOS models have had to live up to more considerable expectations and have had a more difficult time standing out from the crowd due to the existence of cameras such as Sony’s A700 and Nikon’s D200 and 300.

-This leads us to the 7D, a camera that appears to be intent on reclaiming its position as king of the APS-C crown.
-Although at first sight, it appears to be quite similar to the EOS 50D – it is, after all, indisputably a member of the EOS family – a closer inspection reveals that this is not even remotely the kind of subtle update that we are accustomed to seeing in this price bracket.
-In point of fact, the 50D is not meant to be replaced by this model; rather, it is meant to serve as the 50D’s big brother.
+This leads us to the 7D, a camera that appears intent on reclaiming its position as king of the APS-C crown.
+Although at first sight, it seems to be quite similar to the EOS 50D – it is, after all, indisputably a member of the EOS family – a closer inspection reveals that this is not even remotely the kind of subtle update that we are accustomed to seeing in this price bracket.
+The 50D is not meant to be replaced by this model but is intended to serve as the 50D’s big brother.

-The camera is constructed around a brand new sensor that has a resolution of 18 megapixels, but the viewfinder is likely to be the first thing that catches your attention before you ever attempt to take a picture with it.
-The finder in the EOS 50D has a magnification of 0.95X and covers 95 percent of the frame; the finder in the D300S has a magnification of 1.0X and covers 100 percent of the frame.
+The camera is constructed around a brand-new sensor that has a resolution of 18 megapixels.
+Still, the viewfinder is likely the first thing that catches your attention before you attempt to take a picture with it.
+The EOS 50D has a magnification of 0.95X and covers 95 percent of the frame; the finder in the D300S has a magnification of 1.0X and covers 100 percent of the structure.
 This provides a substantial improvement over the finder in the EOS 50D.
-(Its 0.94X finder ends up essentially the same size, once the focal length multiplier effect of its fractionally larger sensor is taken into account).
+(Its 0.94X finder ends up essentially the same size once its fractionally larger sensor’s focal length multiplier effect is considered).

-However, the 7D is not simply a 50D with a new sensor, viewfinder, and revised body; it also features a new autofocus system with a dedicated processor, dual Digic 4 processors, and a new shutter mechanism that enables continuous shooting at 8 frames per second.
-Additionally, the 7D has the ability to control groups of external flashguns using its built-in flash.
+However, the 7D is not simply a 50D with a new sensor, viewfinder, and revised body; it also features a new autofocus system with a dedicated processor, dual Digic 4 processors, and a new shutter mechanism that enables continuous shooting at eight frames per second.
+Additionally, the 7D can control groups of external flashguns using its built-in flash.

 These are some of the most notable changes.
-However, the upgrades include a wide variety of fixes, improvements, and enhancements in addition to these major feature modifications that have been implemented.
-Make no mistake about it, Canon wants to regain its position as the company of choice.
+However, the upgrades include a wide variety of fixes, improvements, and enhancements in addition to these significant feature modifications that have been implemented.
+Please make no mistake; Canon wants to regain its position as the company of choice.

 What’s new and the most important characteristics